Skip navigation

 For babies, normal results are:

 The examples above are common measurements for results of these tests.
-Normal value ranges vary slightly among different laboratories.
+Normal value ranges vary slightly among different labs.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.

 What Abnormal Results Mean

-Low hematocrit may be due to:
+A low hematocrit (anemia) may be due to:

-- Too little iron, folate, vitamin B12, and vitamin B6 in the diet
+• Deficiency of copper, iron, folate, vitamin B12, or vitamin B6

-High hematocrit may be due to:
+A high hematocrit may be due to:

 Risks